 When someone commits a crime, they may also be held civilly liable by the victim in addition to any criminal penalties.
 Generally, to be brought before a civil court, you must be served with the defendant’s complaint in the state of the civil court.
 If you are extradited to Utah from another state, and someone else wants to serve you a civil complaint in Utah, you are shielded from the civil process.

 For the purposes of being served for civil court proceedings, an extradited defendant is protected.
 A plaintiff cannot attempt to serve good process on you while you are in Utah as a result of being extradited.
 However, this protection only extends to civil liability for the criminal charges for which you are being extradited.
 You may still be served as part of the civil process for an unrelated action.

 Once your criminal trial is over in Utah, this shield from civil liability expires and you may be served with civil process.
 If your criminal trial ends with an acquittal, you will be given a reasonable time to leave Utah before this protection against civil liability expires.
 If you face extradition to Utah, contact our attorney for extradition to Utah for criminal charges for assistance.

 Time is of the essence when it comes to extradition proceedings.
 If there are outstanding warrants for your arrest in Utah, it is critical to get ahead of the situation now, before you are arrested and taken into custody.
 If you or your family member has already been placed under arrest, you need to contact an attorney immediately.

 Do not wait to begin discussing your legal options with an extradition lawyer in Salt Lake City.
-Contact Overson Law, PLLC online to schedule a free consultation, or call our law offices at (801) 758-2287 to speak with an attorney about your Utah arrest warrant today.
+Contact Overson Law, PLLC online to schedule a free consultation, or call our law offices at (801) 758-2287 to speak with an attorney for extradition to Utah for criminal charges about your Utah arrest warrant today.
 We are here 24/7 to provide assistance with interstate criminal matters, including misdemeanors and felonies.